California governor calls Native American treatment genocide

 “Genocide.
 No other way to describe it, and that’s the way it needs to be described in the history books,” Newsom said.

+“To hear an apology like that today from the head of this state sets a new tone.
+It does for me, on a personal level,” said Macarro.

+Newsom did not propose any specific changes in policy toward Native American communities, though tribal leaders raised concerns about issues such as managing natural resources, preventing wildfires and addressing the historical trauma of the government’s campaigns to wipe out indigenous California residents as well as their culture.

-Joseph L. James, chairman of the Yurok Tribe, which has territory near the Northern California coast, said it is significant to hear the governor acknowledge the state’s efforts to eliminate indigenous communities around the time of the Gold Rush.
+“It was a step into healing,” said Joseph L. James, chairman of the Yurok Tribe, which has territory near the Northern California coast.

-James said he hopes the governor maintains a close relationship with tribes on a range of issues, including the protection of natural resources and prevention of wildfires.
+James said that he hopes the governor maintains a close relationship with tribes, adding: “Actions speak louder than words.”

 Newsom is not the first to apologize for the treatment of Native Americans.

-Congress tucked an apology in a 2009 military spending bill, acknowledging “years of official depredations, ill-conceived policies, and the breaking of covenants by the federal government regarding Indian tribes.”
+Congress tucked an apology into a 2009 military spending bill, acknowledging “years of official depredations, ill-conceived policies, and the breaking of covenants by the federal government regarding Indian tribes.”

 Last year, then-Alaska Gov. Bill Walker issued an apology to the state’s indigenous people, listing a series of wrongs.